jqphu/Mindless/DIARY.md

 The overall goal is to go for a light and clean theme.
 Not too many colors, nothing too strong.
 We'll figure this one out a little more as we go.

+# Login page

+Let's start building the login page.

+Let's try to think how we can have persistent login token with the HTTP server.
+This would require setting up our own authentication or using firebase and authenticating the token.
+I'm going to hopefully write the code in a way that when we switch to using firebase or a proper authentication it should be simply to insert.
+For now, we use shared local storage to see if the user is already logged in.

 # [2020-08-09]  01:05 - 4:22
 Yeah, what a strange time to get started.
 I guess we can call this a hackathon :).